checkly/checkly-cli/README.md

 This goal of this repo and the larger MaC project is to deliver a Javascript/Typescript-native workflow for creating, debugging, deploying and life cycling synthetic monitors (checks) at scale, from your code base.

-This project is now in `alpha`:
+This project is now in `alpha`, we aim for `beta` mid-February '23. `GA` should be before end Q1 '23.
-1. Our goal is to first make a great DX / workflow for writing, debugging and deploying checks: focus on terminal, CLI and programming model.
-2. Not all TS types are done yet and also UI integration is largely not there.
-3. New check types, resources (like alerting channels) will follow soon.

 # Getting Started